citrix/terraform-provider-citrix/docs/resources/stf_store_service.md

 - `allow_font_smoothing` (Boolean) Specifies whether or not font smoothing is permitted for ICA sessions.
 Default is true.
 - `allow_special_folder_redirection` (Boolean) Redirect special folders such as Documents, Computer and the Desktop.
 Default is false.
 - `federated_authentication_service_failover` (Boolean) Specifies whether to failover to launch without the Federated Auth Service (FAS) should it become uncontactable.
 Default is false.
-- `ica_template_name` (String) Ica template to use when launching an application or desktop.
-Default is empty string.
 - `ignore_client_provided_client_address` (Boolean) Specifies whether or not to ignore the address provided by the Citrix client.
 Default is false.
 - `overlay_auto_login_credentials_with_ticket` (Boolean) Specifies whether a logon ticket must be duplicated in a logon ticket entry or placed in a separate .ica launch file ticket entry only.
 Default is false.
 - `override_ica_client_name` (Boolean) Specifies whether or not a Web Interface-generated ID must be passed in the client name entry of an .ica launch file.
-Default is false.
-- `rdp_only` (Boolean) Configure the Store to only launch use the RDP protocol.
 Default is false.
 - `request_ica_client_secure_channel` (String) Specifies TLS settings(SSLAnyCiphers, TLSGovCipers, DetectAnyCiphers).
 Default is DetectAnyCipher.
 - `require_launch_reference` (Boolean) Specifies whether or not the use of launch references is enforced.
 Default is true.
 - `set_no_load_bias_flag` (Boolean) Specifies whether XenApp load bias should be used.
 Default is false.